 The environmental sciences program prepares students to address one of society’s greatest challenges: preservation and stewardship of the natural world.

 The curriculum synthesizes the natural sciences, engineering, and the social sciences, all of which are important for understanding the environment, the impact human activities have on it, and ways to mitigate and manage such impacts.
-In the interdisciplinary curriculum, majors learn integrative and quantitative approaches to local and global environmental issues, such as air and water pollution, biodiversity, climate change, energy, human health, and sustainability.
-The program provides preparation for employment in environmentally oriented firms, companies, and organizations; training for graduate study in diverse environmental disciplines; and preprofessional development for careers in civil service, law, business, and medicine.
+In the interdisciplinary curriculum, majors learn integrative and quantitative approaches to local and global environmental issues, such as climate change, energy, air and water pollution, biodiversity, human health, and sustainability.
+The program provides preparation for employment in environmentally oriented firms, companies, and organizations; training for graduate study in diverse environmental disciplines; and pre-professional development for careers in civil service, law, business, and medicine.

 ENVR_SCI 101-6 First-Year Seminar (1 Unit) Open to first-year students in Weinberg College; does not satisfy major requirements in Environmental Science.

 ENVR_SCI 201-0 Earth: A Habitable Planet (1 Unit) Overview of the physical processes governing environmental systems, from lithosphere to hydrosphere to atmosphere.
 Physical science perspectives on current debates, such as those over water resources, energy, and climate change.
 Natural Sciences Distro Area